Kava (Piper methysticum)

 Kava for Anxiety — Cochrane Review

-Pooled across 12 RCTs.
+Pooled across 12 clinical trials.

 Kava extract significantly more effective than placebo for reducing anxiety symptoms (Hamilton Anxiety Scale).
 Consistent positive effects across trials.
-CRITICAL HEPATOTOXICITY HISTORY: from 1998-2002, multiple cases of severe hepatotoxicity (acute liver failure, transplants, deaths) led to kava bans in Germany, France, Switzerland, and several other countries.
+Critical hepatotoxicity history: from 1998-2002, multiple cases of severe hepatotoxicity (acute liver failure, transplants, deaths) led to kava bans in Germany, France, Switzerland, and several other countries.
 FDA issued consumer advisory (2002).
 Many countries reversed bans by 2014-2015 after analysis suggested specific extraction methods (acetone/ethanol from non-noble cultivars or aerial parts) were responsible.
 Traditional water-extracted kava from noble cultivars (Vanuatu, Fiji) appears safer.
 Modern recommendation: water-extracted noble kava root only; avoid alcohol/acetone extracts; limit duration of use; monitor liver function.

 Side effects and drug interactions